-In 1968, Ferrari saw it fit to replace the four-year-old 275 GTB/4 and the 365 the GTB/4 was introduced and Ferrari enthusiasts took it upon themselves to dub it the Daytona in honour of Ferrari's 24 Hours of Daytona win.
+In 1968, Ferrari saw it fit to replace the four-year-old 275 GTB/4.
+The 365 the GTB/4 was introduced and Ferrari enthusiasts took it upon themselves to dub it the Daytona in honour of Ferrari's 24 Hours of Daytona win.
 The nickname was so popular that the GTB/4 became almost more noticeable under its nickname than its given name.

 The 365 GTB/4 Berlinetta, that replaced the earlier 275 GTB/4, differed dramatically in styling, though the tubular steel chassis bore many similarities to its predecessor and provided superior balance.
 Where the curvaceous 275 GTB/4 was clearly a traditional Pininfarina design, the 365 GTB/4 was at once modern, edgy, sleek and forward-looking.
-Penned by Pininfarina's Leonardo Fioravanti the 365 GTB/4 features a number of styling cues that continue to influence modern Ferrari design.
+Penned by Pininfarina's Leonardo Fioravanti, who continues to maintain an independent styling studio, Fioravanti Srl., outside of Turin, the 365 GTB/4 features a number of styling cues that continue to influence modern Ferrari design.